Rishikesh-kumar-7258/Tic-Tac-Toe/Readme.md

   Some community implementations, especially in React or React Native, integrate features like move history tracking, state management, and mobile-friendly layouts—demonstrating broader architectural possibilities.

 ---

-##  Summary

-Your Tic‑Tac‑Toe project stands out through its interactive AI mode layered onto a well-structured UI and game logic foundation.
-It offers both educational value and practical fun for users, while providing a solid basis for future enhancements.

-Let me know if you'd like support implementing Minimax AI, adjustable difficulty settings, or move history features—I'd be happy to help!
-::contentReference[oaicite:0]{index=0}